Children and Youth

 Children and youth under age 18 who have demonstrated a need for supervision, according to the sole discretion of the Board Representative, should always be with a responsible adult or guardian 18 years of age or older.

-Health and Safety Guidelines for Children
+Health & Safety Guidelines

 Eliot Institute is concerned with your child’s health and safety as well as your child’s overall positive experience at Eliot.
 All of the staff working with children and youth have agreed to ethical standards in their work here at camp.
 We have also set up health and safety guidelines for your children’s time here.
-Please become familiar with the following guidelines.

 4. Wasps and Yellow Jackets inevitably establish nests in the wooded areas around Seabeck.
 Parents of children with known reactions to stings from such insects should take precautions.